osamaashraf6/portfolio/README.md

 - Use gitHub pages
 - Check the accessibility for this portfolio
 - Use the js DOM to close the mobile while clicking at the humburger icon
+- Use the javascript objects and arrays to store the data for every project.